-Itching, scratching, coughing, red eyes, hair loss and oozing skin bumps….all related to allergic conditions in the horse and a common occurrence.
-Current approaches to therapy are often complex and unrewarding, leading to the allergic condition often becoming worse with every passing year, fluctuating from season to season.
-All of these clinical signs are evidence of a deeper seated problem in the patient, and through a better understanding, we can take a different approach which often yields better management.
-As with most issues though, in regards to chronic disease, we have to see the root, the cause, and not so much focus on the clinical signs that are present.
+Itching, scratching, coughing, red eyes, hair loss and oozing skin bumps….all related to allergic conditions in horses and a common occurrence.
+Current approaches to therapy in allergies are often complex and unrewarding, leading to the condition often becoming worse with every passing year, fluctuating from season to season.
+All of these clinical signs are evidence of a deeper seated problem in the equine patient, and through a better understanding we can take a different approach which often yields better management.
+As with most issues though, in regards to chronic disease in the horse, we have to see the root, the cause, and not so much focus on the clinical signs that are present.

 Equine allergies are becoming more prevalent in today’s society, seeming to increase exponentially with every year in the average equine veterinary practice.
 Why?
 This is a question we must ask ourselves.
-It is not just horses, but in companion pets and even us, as humans.
-The rate of occurrence is increasing, which is evident by the high rate of usage of over the counter anti-histamines.
+It is not just in the horse, but in companion pets, and us.
+The rate of occurrence is increasing, which is evident by the high rate of usage of over the counter antihistamines.
 Again, we must ask why?
 The solutions being provided are not yielding answers, but simply covering up clinical signs or more so, really just improving them for most.
 Are allergies a sign of something deeper?
 Are they a sign of something more serious to come?
 Potentially.

 What is an allergy?